laidingqing/climateanalysis/README.md

 ![Framework and Skills Used In The Solution](https://github.com/binjiangca/climateanalysis/blob/master/spark-climateanalysis/doc/img/1.png)

-## Frameworks and Skills used in the Solution
+## Frameworks and skills used in the Solution

 ![Framework and Skills Used In The Solution](https://github.com/binjiangca/climateanalysis/blob/master/spark-climateanalysis/doc/img/35.png)